openml/openml-docker-dev/readme.md

 ![](images/2018-04-07-01-14-02.png)

-### Step 5: Init dbs, admin user & elastic search indexes
+### Step 6: Init dbs, admin user & elastic search indexes
+The first command only needs to be run the first time, or every time when the persistent storage is disabled (not advised as configuration changes are required for this)

 Execute in a new window/shell: